 Press conferences may be scheduled for appropriate times (pre- and/or post-plenary) in a designated location by the ISO committee leadership in consultation with the public relations service of the host ISO member body.
 At the press conferences, the ISO committee leaders and ISO Central Secretariat representatives will make statements to the press.
-Delegates or experts may be invited to speak by the ISO committee leaders.
-Otherwise, delegates, experts and observers may attend, but are not permitted to speak at the press conferences.
+Delegates or Experts may be invited to speak by the ISO committee leaders.
+Otherwise, delegates, Experts and observers may attend, but are not permitted to speak at the press conferences.

 SF.10 Recordings at ISO meetings

-The recording of ISO meetings by the committee secretary is acceptable provided that at the outset of the meeting all participants are made aware that the meeting will be recorded and there are no objections.
-Individual participants shall have the right to require that the means of recording are switched off during a particular intervention if s/he so desires.
+The recording of ISO meetings by the Secretary/Committee Manager is acceptable provided that at the outset of the meeting all participants are made aware that the meeting will be recorded and there are no objections.
+Individual participants shall have the right to require that the means of recording are switched off during a particular intervention if she/he so desires.

-Such recordings are intended to aid the meeting secretary in preparing the minutes/report of the meeting.
+Such recordings are intended to aid the meeting Secretary/Committee Manager in preparing the minutes/report of the meeting.
 They may also be used to resolve disputes concerning what occurred at a meeting, which, in some instances, may require the preparation of transcripts of the recording.

-The recordings and any transcripts are the property of the meeting secretary, who is expected to respect the confidentiality of ISO meetings.
+The recordings and any transcripts are the property of the meeting Secretary/Committee Manager, who is expected to respect the confidentiality of ISO meetings.
 The recordings and transcripts shall accordingly not be divulged to third parties and should preferably be destroyed once the minutes have been approved.

 Annex SG (normative) Second (and subsequent) language texts for ISO standards